WICG/first-party-sets/ua_policy_proposal.md

 +   Periodically review, and refine policy requirements.
 +   Implement a UI surface to educate users when the website they are visiting is part of a First-Party Set with other registrable domains; and link to the provided common privacy policy.
 +   Ensure that the browser periodically fetches updates to sets.
 We recommend that the time period between updates fetched into the browser not exceed 30 days.
-+   [Optional] Provide guidance/mechanisms for users and civil society to report potentially invalid or policy-violating sets, for investigation and manual verification by an independent enforcement entity.
++   Periodically validate a well-known end point provided by each domain in the First-Party Set containing cryptographic proof the domain is associated with the common privacy policy.

 # Responsibilities of the Site Author

 +   Maintain accuracy in self declaration of common ownership and controllership of the domains listed in a First-Party Set formation request.
     +   This means that changes in ownership/controllership must be followed up with a request for changes in the site's First-Party Set within _XX [to be determined]_ days.
-+   Make domain affiliations easily discoverable to the user.
-As a best practice, site authors should strive to make domain affiliations easily observable to the user, such as through common branding.
++   Make domain affiliations easily discoverable to the user by providing cryptographic proof at a well-known endpoint concerning the association to the common privacy policy.
 +   Use First-Party Sets as a mechanism to enable user journeys, and improved user experience across related domains.
 +   Where relevant, site authors may choose to form multiple, disjoint First-Party Sets.
 In other words, it is not required that all domains owned and controlled by an organization must be part of a single First-Party Set.
 We recommend that site authors strive to create sets consistent with user understanding and expectations.